Driver Qualification Files: What You Need on File for Every Driver

 • Any employee who sometimes drives a commercial vehicle — even if driving isn't their main job

-If they touch the steering wheel of a truck over 10,001 lbs, they need a file.
+If they touch the steering wheel of a vehicle over 10,001 lbs GVWR, they need a file.

 1. Employment Application

 This isn't your standard job application.
 The DOT version requires 10 years of employment history and 3 years of accident history.
 The driver also has to list any traffic violations from the past year and sign it.
+Every gap in employment history must be accounted for — even if the driver was unemployed, that needs to be documented.
 This is the single most commonly deficient document in audits — usually because of gaps in employment history or missing signatures.

 2. Driving Record (MVR)

-Pull this from the DMV when you hire the driver, then once every year after that.
+Pull an MVR (Motor Vehicle Record — your driver's official driving history from the state DMV) when you hire the driver, then once every year after that.
 If your driver held licenses in multiple states in the past 3 years, you need records from each state.
 An MVR shows their complete driving history — violations, suspensions, and accidents.
 This is the #1 most common item auditors find missing.

 3. Road Test Certificate